-Gerard DiConza is a partner at Archer.
-Gerry represents debtors, trustees, foreign liquidators, distressed asset buyers, chapter 11 plan fiduciaries and creditors, both in and out of court.
-Gerry has significant experience in chapter 11 restructurings and representing estate fiduciaries in complex bankruptcy litigation.
+Gerard DiConza is a partner in the Bankruptcy, Restructuring and Insolvency Litigation Group at Archer.
+Gerry represents debtors, trustees, foreign liquidators, distressed buyers in Section 363 sales, chapter 11 plan fiduciaries and creditors, both in and out of court.
+Gerry has more than 20 years of experience in chapter 11 restructurings and representing estate fiduciaries in complex bankruptcy litigation.
+Gerry is currently litigation counsel to a chapter 11 trustee and foreign liquidators in charge of winding down a complex group of Cayman and BVI funds and other bankruptcy trustees in litigation involving issues of fraud, alter ego, breach of fiduciary duties, bad faith, fraudulent and preferential transfers.
+Gerry also counsels investment bankers, financial advisors and other professionals in connection with retention and payment issues under the Bankruptcy Code.
 Gerry frequently speaks on bankruptcy topics and is currently a lecturer on restructurings at the New York University School of Professional Studies.

-- “Make Wholes: Have Bankruptcy Courts Identified the Yellow Brick Road Language that Leads to Creditor Oz?,” 25 Norton Journal of Bankruptcy Law and Practice, No. 1, (Feb.
+- “Make Wholes: Have Bankruptcy Courts Identified the Yellow Brick Road Language that Leads to Creditor Oz?,” 25 Norton Journal of Bankr.
+Law and Practice, No. 4 (Feb.
 2016)

 - Panelist, “Engaging and Paying Contingency Counsel“, American Bankruptcy Institute, NYC Conference (May 2018)